trentrichardson/cakephp-scheduler/README.md

 CakePHPSchedulerShell
 =====================

 Makes scheduling tasks in CakePHP much simpiler.
+(For CakePHP v1.*, see other branches for new versions)

 Author
 ------